chicong291002/Employee-Management/README.md

 To begin, clone the code from GitHub by using the command: git clone https://github.com/chicong291002/employee_management

-Before initiating the project, ensure that XAMPP is turned on and create a database named `smartphonedb`, then import my database https://github.com/chicong291002/employee_management/tree/main/DATABASE
+Before initiating the project, ensure that XAMPP is turned on and create a database named `employee_management_system`, then import my database https://github.com/chicong291002/employee_management/tree/main/DATABASE
 Next, turn on IntelliJ and open the project just cloned and opened that project.
 Click on "m" (maven) as indicated in the provided image:
 ![IntelliJ Maven](https://github.com/chicong291002/PhoneStore/assets/87140308/4beccc56-856e-4a0d-ac9a-dff0535f68ae)